dekimpew/dekimpew.github.io/docs/tanzu/wcp_oidc.md

 ```

 ### Using the generated kubeconfig
-As a part of the Administrator workflow, you as a developer or user should have received a kubeconfig file.
+As a part of the Administrator workflow, you as a developer or user should have received a kubeconfig file from a platform administrator.
 You can now use the kubeconfig file as usual with kubectl.
 On first use, a browser window will open requiring you to log into Gitlab.
-Once logged in you can now
+Once logged in you can manage your resources according to what's allowed in the assigned RoleBinding or ClusterRoleBinding.